MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/empower-people-to-work-remotely-train-monitor-usage.md

 Train your hybrid workers on:

 - Proper sign-in procedures using MFA, including registering an additional verification method.
-- The use of devices and how endpoint management policies can be used to block access for non-compliant or unmanaged devices.
+- The use of devices and how endpoint management policies can be used to block access for noncompliant or unmanaged devices.
-- The use of allowed apps and how endpoint management application polices can be used to block the use of some apps.
+- The use of allowed apps and how endpoint management application policies can be used to block the use of some apps.
 - Windows 11 or 10 Enterprise security features.
 - How to use [Teams](/microsoftteams/training-microsoft-teams-landing-page) for chat, video-based conferencing, document sharing, and threaded conversations.
 - How to use [Outlook](https://support.office.com/article/outlook-training-8a5b816d-9052-4190-a5eb-494512343cca) for email and scheduling.